rich2025/2024-mini/Report.md

 - This video shows the response time game being played on the Raspberry Pi Pico.
 The response time data is updated in the database and in the web application.
 - Note: This video was taken directly after the Demo Video described above.

-For all exercises, Visual Studio Code is used.
+Thonny and Visual Studio Code used for IDE.